#IntelliJ IDEA

 • Gradle: tasks that are available to run (no hotkey) - not shown.

 We maintain a public Git repository of the source code shown in lectures.
 To get a copy, git clone the repository URL.
-This command, for instance, would create a working copy of the slides and sample code in a directory named cs346-slides.
+This command, for instance, would create a copy of the course materials in a directory named cs346.

 • File -> Open and navigate to the top-level directory containing the build.gradle.kts file.
 Do NOT open a specific file, just the directory.
 Click Ok.